sahakyanvahan/InterviewQuestions/introduction/intro_talk.md

 >Pleased to meet you Krszysztof.
 My name is Vahan and today I am responsible for conducting a technical interview with you.

 >How are you?
+Are you feeling fine?

 >Let me introduce myself a little bit.
 I am a .NET developer with around 8 years of experience.
 Also I have some experience working with Python.
-I joined EPAM in 2022.
-Add something about EPAM.
+Worked in a bunch of projects from various domains like Real Estate, Resource Management, Oil and Gas Industry etc. I joined EPAM in 2022.

 >And how about you?
 Would you tell a couple of words about yourself?